 ESEN

-Using avocados to promote local climate resilience 💪
+Using avocados to promote local climate resilience & fighting back against capitalism 💪

-Avocado Growers (or Aguacateros in Spanish) is a community-based citizen science project focused on encouraging more communities and local people to get involved in avocado farming.
+Avocado Growers (or Aguacateros in Spanish) is a community-based citizen science project focused on encouraging more people to get involved in growing avocados on a small, community level.

-We are responding to the growing threat of climate change, which can lead to food insecurity and inequality.
+We are responding to the growing threat of climate change, which is leading to food insecurity, and as well to confront arguably the bigger problem of rising inequality.

 Avocados have become a symbol of wealth and prosperity; their prices continue to rise, and many people cannot afford them.

-What would happen if more people grew avocados locally and then shared them with their community?
+What would happen if more people grew avocados locally and then shared them within their community?

-This is what we plan to achieve: educating people about sustainable avocado farming and encouraging them to share the fruit they grow.
+This is what we plan to achieve: educating people about sustainable avocado (and fruit) growing and encouraging them to share the fruit they grow.

 Aguacate